almirmulahasanovic/ImdbDemoProject/screens/setUp.md

 ## General overview

-Folowing to project architecture there are several resources we need to create in order to build project.
+Following to project architecture there are several resources we need to create in order to build project.

 The first pre-requisit is to have an Azure subscription.
 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/en-us/free/) before you continiue.